zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 **No need for a complicated ORM when you have a powerful query language**

-All the persistant data in a CubicWeb application is retrieved and modified by using the Relation Query Language.
+All the persistent data in a CubicWeb instance is retrieved and modified by using the Relation Query Language.

 This query language is inspired by SQL but is on a higher level in order to